alexandra-simeonova/drafts/getting-started.md

 Micro frontends are a great tool for **breaking up big, monolithic UIs**.

-Instead of relying on one UI team, every team in your project can develop their own end-to-end application (micro frontend) which connects to the same framework.
+Instead of relying on one UI team, every team in your project can develop their own end-to-end application (micro frontend) which connects to the same Luigi framework.

 This improves scalability, makes updates easier, and results in a website that is more resilient and easier to manage.